Variance Requests

 Internal and external Locations can now request a variance on a specification from the Community Owner.
-In the specification template, Community Owners can define which attributes are eligible for variance requests.
+In the specification template, Community Owners can define which attributes are eligible for variance requests and which users can review those variances.

 Getting Started